Levels of Assessment

 All levels of government require application of all reasonable impact avoidance and mitigation measures as primary strategies to reduce the scale and intensity of impacts before offsets are considered for unavoidable impacts.

-Our staff of ecology professionals have a combined experience of over 200 years of practice.
+Our staff of 10 ecology professionals have a combined experience of over 200 years of practice.
 Along with the ecological expertise required to make the assessment, we have a comprehensive understanding of the regulatory requirements and guidelines applied to Koala assessments for all levels of government.
-The thoroughness and accuracy of our Koala impact assessments provide regulators with the information they require for decision-making.
+The thoroughness and accuracy of our Koala impact assessments facilitate efficient progress through the range of development application processes.

 Koala habitat assessments can be reported separately or are included as a component of an Ecological Assessment where the species is present.